 JIRA Tutorial for NGOs.
 Part 2 – How to acquire free software for your organization?

-Atlassian software is great software if you want to change the way you approach the topic of project management and make you work more efficient and professional.
+Atlassian software is great software if you want to change the way you approach the topic of project management.
+It will make your work more efficient and professional.
 If non-profit organizations want to promote their mission the best way possible, they should use the same tools in their operations, as the biggest corporations.
 Because they are also your competition for the attention of people.
 Fortunately, you don’t have to invest the same

 Here is a quick tutorial, how to acquire free project management tools from Atlassian.